 To find stuff like this, I love to use reddit.com

 Reddit isn’t always the best solution to find information, but in this case it is pretty useful.

 Well, if you look for reddit posts, you will find this question a lot.
 I’ve checked the most important ones and here are the courses I’ve found:

 Colt Steeles Course on Udemy

-The first course I’ve found on this reddit post was Colt Steele’s Web Developer Bootcamp.
+The first course I’ve found on this reddit post was The Web Developer Bootcamp by Colt Steele.